mosa/MOSA-Project/Readme.md

 * Create a virtual disk image, with the compiled binary and boot loader
 * Launch a virtual machine instance (QEMU by default)

 By default, the CoolWorld operating system demo is pre-selected.
-Click the "Compiler and Emulator" button to compile and launch the demo.
+Click the "Compile and Run" button to compile and launch the demo.

 ![MOSA Launcher](https://raw.githubusercontent.com/mosa/MOSA-Screenshots/master/MOSA%20Launcher.png)